ComScore

 • How to get there: Drive via I-87 N, Saw Mill River Pkwy N or Sprain Brook Pkwy N; Metro-North train via the Hudson Line

-This Westchester County park boasts over 500 acres with a lake, a miniature aircraft airport, cabins, tent and RV camping, a boat ramp and a playground on a peninsula on the eastern side of the Hudson River.
+This Westchester County park sits on over 500 acres with a lake, a miniature aircraft airport, cabins, tent and RV camping, a boat ramp and a playground on a peninsula on the eastern side of the Hudson River.
 The best part?
 It’s just about a stone’s throw from the Big Apple!
 Camp, hike and swim to your heart’s delight at this stunning jewel just up the Hudson River.
-FYI: It’s $10 to park for the day, and note that pets are welcome as long as they’re on-leash.
+FYI: It’s $10 to park for the day.
+Pets are welcome as long as they’re on-leash.

 purewow author